Tizzz-555/legato-repo/README.md

 ## Youtube presentation

-Here is youtube [link](https://youtu.be/0Xd4IVIABoU) to my video presentation
+Here is a youtube [link](https://youtu.be/0Xd4IVIABoU) to my video presentation

 ## Documentation